-If I was to try and personify a search engine crawler, it would be a pirate.
+If we were to try and personify a search engine crawler, it would be a pirate.
 When you think about it they’re very similar - pirates journey out and follow clues to find treasure, and search engine crawl-arrrs follow links on pages to add content to a search index.

 A pirate is only as good as their collection of treasure, and the same is true for search engines and the contents of their index.
 If a search engine crawler can’t find some pages by following links, your users won’t find them from a search.

 If you want your users to find as many new and updated pages as possible from a search, you need to ensure that your search index contains the latest content from your site.
 But staying on top of this can get tricky.
 Some search solutions offer periodic sitewide recrawling, while others require you to push up-to-date content via an API manually.